 Some of the lessons Gagne learned from the Phish drummer definitely stuck with him.
 Yet the lessons were often not delivered in words but by actions.
 Gagne said that any words of advice or nuggets of wisdom were expressed “mostly by example,” add that Fishman “was always so cool, down to earth, and extremely humble.”

 “The guy is wildly successful, but he never made anything about him.
 It was always about how he could play into what we were doing as a band, or how he could support what I was doing on drums.
 He could have, at any time, just taken over on the kit and steamrolled what I was doing.
 He never did that.
 He only added to or highlighted what I was playing.
 He’s just a brilliant musician in that regard.”

 Fishman also stressed to Gagne that above all, what matters the most is the song.
 If the song is good, then “once you have that, the possibilities are infinite.
 Without a solid foundation and structure, it makes it difficult to explore options and really expand on them.”

 Songs are important and all, but we should never diminish the importance of a good feather boa and cheap fedora.

-This summer, Gagne is back on the road with The Ghost of Paul Revere while Fishman and Phish also are back out there on tour.
-With both drummers out traveling the country, there’s bound to be a text exchange or two and if luck would have it for Gagne, a hotel parking lot out there suitable for late-night Tequila-drinking and King Crimson-blasting sessions.
+With both drummers out traveling the country on a regular basis, there’s bound to be a text exchange or two and if luck would have it for Gagne, a hotel parking lot out there suitable for late-night Tequila-drinking and King Crimson-blasting sessions.
 Yet even if that doesn’t happen, Gagne still considers himself “the luckiest drummer I know, to have had that opportunity” to play alongside Fishman, something that young 12-year-old Chuck wouldn’t have believed possible.

 And let’s be honest.
 Gagne definitely stole that shirt from his older brother but it’s cool, we won’t say anything.